+In his 1898 'Sketch of the Geology of the Birmingham District', Lapworth observes, "No fossils, except worm-burrows, have yet been detected in this Lickey Quartzite...".
+As is often the case with published works of this age, no indication is given as to the location of these trace fossils.
+However, they have recently been rediscovered.
 A single bedding surface in Eachway Lane Quarry preserves the paired burrow openings of Diplocraterion.
 The sands of the Ordovician tidal flat would have been scoured by tidal flow, bioturbation and wave agitation; soft bodied organisms would have fallen prey to predators and scavengers, and any skeletal remains or shells would have been quickly disarticulated and fragmented in the high-energy environment.
 For these trace fossils to be preserved, an unusual event must have inundated the sea bed with sediment, without disrupting the burrows.
+This life assemblage is overlain by an uncemented clay-rich fine sand, which may turn out to be a volcaniclastic deposit, responsible for killing the infaunal occupants of these burrows and preventing their destruction during subsequent reworking of the sediment.

-Figure 11.
+Figure 17.
 The Eachway Lane exposure after a clean up in 2019.
+The handle of the small mattock rests on the bedding plane that preserves the trace fossils.

-Figure 12.
+Figure 18.
 Paired burrow openings on a single bedding plane in the Eachway Lane Quarry.